 What is it?

 Think roof box and you probably think Thule.
-The Swedish manufacturer may have branched out into lots of different areas - you can even get a Thule drone backpack these days along with phone cases and luggage - but its bread and butter remains the roof box.
+The Swedish manufacturer may have branched out into lots of different areas - you can even get a Thule drone backpack these days along with phone cases and luggage - but its bread and butter remain the roof box.

 The Motion XT Sport is part of the Motion XT range which also includes bigger boxes - M, XL, XXL - the latter of which has a total of 610 litres of space but does cost £675.

 The Motion XT is designed to be a more stylish roof box.
 So rather than the traditional bulbous shape, it has a sleeker profile which Thule says has been 'optimised for aerodynamics'.
-It comes in black, as tested here, or alternatively there's a similarly glossy silver.
+It comes in black, as tested here, or alternatively, there's a similarly glossy silver.

 Standard features include the SlideLock locking system and DualSide opening, plus if you want to carry skis (it takes up to five skis or four snowboards) you can buy an extra ski carrier adapter for £46.